w3c/wai-media-guide/description.md

 <a id="space"> </a>
 * **Space in audio** &mdash; Is there enough space in the main audio for the description?
 That is, are there sufficient pauses throughout the narration or speaking where the relevant description will fit?
 For example,
    * If the only description needed is at the beginning of the video where these is a text title and background music, then: Yes, there is enough space.
-   * I the speaker talks continually without pausing, then: No, there is not enough space for description.
+   * If the speaker talks continually without pausing, then: No, there is not enough space for description.

-* **Media player support** &mdash; Does the media player, platform, or plug-in that you are using provide functionality for a separate audio file?
+* **Media player support** &mdash; Does the media player, platform, or plug-in that you are using provide functionality for a separate audio track for description?
 Information about player functionality is in [Accessible Media Players](/design-develop/media/av-content/#integrate-description).

 ***Use the information from above to answer the following questions*** in order to determine how to provide audio description for your video.

 <div id="tree-new" style="border: solid 1px #DDD; padding-bottom: 0; margin-bottom: 1em;">
-  <p style="background:#FFF; padding: 5px 5px 5px 11px; font-weight:bold; margin: 0;">Video:</p>
+  <p style="background:#FFF; padding: 5px 5px 5px 11px; font-weight:bold; margin: 0;">New videos:</p>
   <div style="background:#D9EDF7; padding: 5px 0 0 11px; margin-top:0;">
     <p>Can the speakers describe the visual information in the main audio?</p>
     <ul style="padding-bottom: 11px; padding-top: 0; margin-top:0; margin-bottom: 0;">